-The value chain of the aviation industry is highly interconnected with other industry groups as well as domestic and global economic and social activity.
+The value chain of the aviation industry is highly interconnected with other industry groups and domestic, regional and global economic and social activity.
 Many of the forces impacting the industry are driven by factors outside of the owner, lessor or operator's control; this complexity has been highlighted by the impact of COVID-19.